 Rangineni SMEC Trust: The Rangneni Trust is a well-organized charitable institution founded by Mr & Mrs Rangineni Sujatha Mohan Rao.

-than 200 orphans and destitutes studying in various grades with lodging and boarding facilities.
+200 orphans and destitutes studying in various grades with lodging and boarding facilities.

 The Institution gives professional training in addition to academic studies to become useful